suchipi/hex-engine/README.md

 }
 ```

-Hex Engine was created by yours truly, Lily Scott.
+Hex Engine was created by yours truly, Lily Skye.
 I am known throughout the JavaScript Open-Source community as one of the core maintainers of [Prettier](https://prettier.io/), and I have also contributed to a myriad of other well-known projects, including [Babel](https://babeljs.io/) and [React DevTools](https://github.com/facebook/react-devtools).

 I built Hex Engine because I felt that the browser game engine space could benefit a lot from technologies and patterns found in the open-source JavaScript frontend and tooling communities.